mliew21396/remote-work-u2/week-5/gps2-2/README.md

 [Week 5 Home](../)

-# U2.W5: The Bakery Challenge
+# U2.W5: The Most-Efficient Bakery Challenge

 **This is a Guided Pairing Session challenge for Unit 2.
 Please do not look at the challenge until your Guided Pairing Session.**